tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

 ---
-title: §03 Creating a chatroom with Godot 4 for an MMO with Go
+title: "§03 Add Real-Time Chat to Your Godot 4 MMO with Go"
-description: Learn how to create a chatroom in Godot 4 for an MMO with Go using WebSockets and Protocol Buffers.
+description: "What's an MMO without a way to chat with your friends?
+Learn how to implement an interactive chatroom for your MMO using WebSockets and Protocol Buffers a solid foundation for your MMO."
 redditurl:
 ---

-We've been neglecting the client side... until now.
-In [the last post](/2024/11/09/godot-golang-mmo-part-2), we focused on setting up the Go server with WebSockets and Protocol Buffers for message handling.
-Now it's time to shift gears and build the client side.
-In this tutorial, we will dive into Godot 4 to implement a basic chatroom where users can send and receive messages in real-time.
-We'll walk through setting up the client, connecting it to the server, and creating a functional log to display chat messages.
-By the end of this post, you'll have a working chat system ready for further expansion!
+We’ve been focusing on the server side—but now it’s time to bring the client into the mix.
+In [the last post](/2024/11/09/godot-golang-mmo-part-2), we set up a Go server with WebSockets and Protocol Buffers to handle messages.
+Now, we’ll turn our attention to Godot 4 and implement a real-time chatroom.

+In this tutorial, we’ll set up the client, connect it to the server, and create a chat log to display messages.
+By the end, players will be able to send and receive messages in real-time—a foundational feature for any MMO.

 ## The WebSocket client in Godot